Veeresh464/Smart-City-DSA-Project/README.md

-# City Services Management System
+# Smart City Management System

 This project is a comprehensive C-based system for managing city services, including **Railway Ticket Booking**, **Tourist Spot Information**, **Hospital Management**, and **Hotel Booking**.
 It demonstrates the use of data structures such as linked lists, hash tables, graphs, queues, and binary search trees.